-Now the conversation has moved from the oppressed group to being centred the around the feelings of the privileged.
+Now the conversation has moved from the oppressed group (women) to being centred the around the feelings of the privileged.
 We move from the woman’s voice to the man’s feelings.
-Removing the emphasis is a form of fogging.
+Removing this emphasis is a form of fogging.
 The act fogs, it takes away from the voices of women, anything which takes away from their narrative of resistance furthers the original oppression.

 In my own experience, the phrase ‘not all white people’; adds to the problem, in the case of white supremacy, this act is certainly not anti-racist.